 ENC 2210 (Technical Writing) is an introduction to technical and professional writing in contemporary workplace environments.
+This course presents you with practical information about-and practice in-communicating within different kinds of professional/technical discourse communities.

-It gives you practical information about communicating in these environments.
-Throughout the semester, you will analyze and produce common technical writing genres, including emails, letters, resumes, memos, reports, proposals, technical descriptions, definitions, instructions, proposals, and reports.
+Throughout the semester, you will analyze and produce

+common technical writing genres, including emails, letters, resumes, memos, reports, proposals, technical descriptions, definitions, instructions, proposals, and reports.